PikasXYZ/Multi-Functional_LINE_Notify_BOT/README.md

  ㅤ

 ## How to Use after Running the Code?
+##### :warning: Changes made toward any parameter IN a cell will not take effect without running the cell again, while those BELOW a cell will. :warning:

+ ㅤ

 1. Choose the token number you want to send message with in cell `Tokens`, where all token numbers will be listed below.

-2. Set Message to Send
+ ㅤ

+2. Set message to send in cell `Set Message to Send`.
+Besides, you can set sticker to send by ticking `add_sticker` and fill in `sticker_package_id` & `sticker_id` if you wanna send a sticker with your message.

+ ㅤ ㅤ:bell: You can find sticker package id & sticker id in [this website](https://developers.line.biz/en/docs/messaging-api/sticker-list/#sticker-definitions).

+ ㅤ

+3. Choose the way ("Upload"/"URL"/"Google Drive Path") to provide image in cell `Set Image to Send`:
+   - If you choose **URL**, please provide image URL in `image_url`
+   - If you choose **Google Drive Path**, please provide image Google Drive Path in `Google_Drive_Path`
+   - If you choose **Upload**, please upload image(s) below the cell by clicking upload button.
+(This is the only way to send multiple images.)

+ ㅤ ㅤ:bell: You can skip this step if you're not going to send any image.

+ ㅤ

+4. Set when to send after ticking `send_at_the_appointed_time` in cell `Set When to Send` if you don't wanna send message immediately.

+ ㅤ ㅤ:bell: You can skip this step if you're not going to send message immediately.

+ ㅤ

+5. Click button 'Send!' below cell `Send Message!` to send message & image(s)!

  ㅤ
 ## FAQ
 :question: Cannot find `LineNotifyTokens.txt` in connected Google Drive since it doesn't exsist.